 - Food – Chunks of food from rinsed-off dishes can gather in your sewer line, forming a blockage.

 - Grease – Cooking oils, grease, and fat are particularly good at clogging drains and can be nasty to clean out.

 - Nature – Dirt, rocks, twigs, tree roots, or rodents can clog your sewer line.

 - Objects – Any random foreign objects, such as bar soap bits, floss, jewelry, and toys can cause a blockage in your line.

 It’s not always easy to know immediately which likely suspect is causing your sewer line to be clogged.

 Warning Signs That Your Sewer Line May Be Blocked

 If you can identify the early symptoms of a sewer line clog in the works, you’ll be able to address it long before you step into a shower full of sewage.

-- Slow and low – If you notice that water drains slowly from your drains, you may be witnessing a warning sign of sewer line problem.
-Usually the lowest drains in the house are the first affected; a drain in the floor will usually show symptoms before a drain in a sink.
+- Slow and low – If you notice that water drains slowly from your drains, you may be witnessing a warning sign of a sewer line problem.
+Usually, the lowest drains in the house are the first affected; a drain in the floor will usually show symptoms before a drain in a sink.